 While many of these unsolved murders likely have a more rational, if no less brutal explanation, the suggestion of paranormal involvement blurs the lines between fact and speculation.
 And of course, until that “more rational” explanation arrives, the paranormal elements require continued investigation.

 Although we will only look at a handful of such cases here, it is perhaps surprising how many deaths and murders fall into this category.
-Before we continue, check out the video below.
-It looks at several other deaths connected to the paranormal.

 The Hinterkaifeck Murders